john-/xmit_mxnet/README.md

 Unlike [Gluon Audio](https://cwiki.apache.org/confluence/display/MXNET/Gluon+-+Audio) which uses librosa to extract MFCCs I am creating spectrograms (png image files) as input to the network.
 I would like to use the Gluon Audio approach however it is currently dependent on librosa which is python only.
 Gluon Audio mentions MXNet FFT operator on CPU as a possible future replacement for this dependency.
 So hopefully this can be used at some point.

-Although the the use of machine learning for my requirements is probably overkill I plan on exanding the categories/capability in the future.
+Although the the use of machine learning for my requirements is probably overkill I plan on expanding the categories/capability in the future.

 It would be great if this helps anyone like the examples below helped me.
 I am open to any feedback.